Context

 I wrote the organization’s first organization-wide data policy from a blank page, anchored on three deliberate design decisions:

-• Every clause traceable to a control.
-Each line tied to a specific NCA control, SAMA expectation, and ISO requirement, so adoption tracked compliance directly.
+- Every clause traceable to a control.
+Each line tied to a specific NCA control, PDPL article, and ISO requirement, so adoption tracked compliance directly.

-I ran the executive workshops, designed the staff awareness program, and built the compliance tracking myself — so I could see week-by-week where adoption was lagging and intervene before the audit window closed.
+I ran the executive workshops, designed the staff awareness program, and built the compliance tracking myself, so I could see week by week where adoption was lagging and close the gaps before the audit window shut.

 Outcome

-• The policy became the governance baseline that the subsequent NCA, SAMA, and ISO 27001 work all built on.
+- The policy became the governance baseline the later NCA, ISO 27001, and PDPL work all built on.

 What I Learned